plone/training/docs/mastering-plone/code.md

 ## The code-packages

 The add-on package [ploneconf.site](https://github.com/collective/ploneconf.site) contains the complete backend code for this training excluding exercises.
-It is automatically downloaded from GitHub when you run `make build` in your Plone backend set up from {doc}`instructions`.
+It is automatically downloaded from GitHub when you run `make build` in your Plone backend set up from {doc}`installation`.

 The frontend app [volto-ploneconf](https://github.com/collective/volto-ploneconf) holds the code for the frontend excluding exercises.
-As explained in {doc}`instructions`, it is to be installed side by side with the backend in a folder `/frontend/`.
+As explained in {doc}`installation`, it is to be installed side by side with the backend in a folder `/frontend/`.
 Optional frontend add-ons are configured here in `packages.json`.

 The default branches of these repositories hold the code of the final chapter of the training.